 Charlie advises on the preparation and prosecution of both U.S. and foreign patent applications.
-He focuses on helping clients obtain broad patent protection for innovations in the electrical and mechanical fields, including electric power generation and conversion, electric motors and controls, electronic circuits, telecommunications, computer software and systems, HVAC systems, as well as enclosure and storage components and systems.
+He focuses on helping clients obtain broad patent protection for innovations in the computer, electrical, and mechanical ﬁelds, including computer software and processing systems, power supplies and circuits, electric motor controls, wireless communications, and HVAC systems.

-Charlie is focused on providing both efficient and cost-effective solutions for his clients, including initial patentability analysis to assist in developing effective patent filing strategies.
-Charlie also helps protect new and existing client products from competitor patents by conducting freedom to operate analysis.
-He reviews competitor patents and assists clients by providing design around recommendations, and preparing non-infringement opinions and invalidity opinions.
+Charlie is focused on providing eﬃcient and cost-eﬀective solutions for his clients, including patentability analyses to develop eﬀective patent ﬁling strategies.
+Charlie helps protect client products from competitor patents by preparing freedom to operate opinions and design around recommendations.
+Charlie also assists with litigation matters, including Inter Partes Review (IPR) trials.

-- Prepared and prosecuted U.S. and foreign patent applications for multiple large companies specializing in electric power, circuits and telecommunications technologies
+- Prepared and prosecuted U.S. and foreign patent applications for multiple large companies specializing in computer software, electric power, circuits and telecommunications technologies.

-- Counseled individual inventors and small businesses in preparation and prosecution of utility and design patents, and patentability analysis for new innovations
+- Counseled individual inventors and small businesses in preparation and prosecution of utility and design patents, as well as patentability analyses for new innovations.

-- Drafted reissue patent application for a patent previously involved in litigation to strengthen client’s patent protection
+- Drafted a reissue patent application for a patent previously involved in litigation to strengthen client’s patent protection.

 - Franklin CC, Mohan A, Merle D, Lannin J and Nair SS (2012) Perceptions of professional skills by graduate students— A comparative study between Engineering, Education and Biology, International Journal of Engineering Education 28(3):588-598.